Education

 How is our region performing?

-Monroe County had rates on par with the region for most racial and ethnic groups, though its rate for Hispanics was 2 points below that of the region.
-The surrounding counties had higher rates than Monroe County for African American and Latino groups except Asian and white students (8% and 3% respectively) which were below that of Monroe.
+Monroe County had rates on par with the region for most racial and ethnic groups, though its rate for whites was 2 points above that of the region.
+The surrounding counties had higher rates than Monroe County for African American and Latino groups except white students (4 points) which were below that of Monroe.

-The Rochester School District posted graduation rates of 73% for white students, 66% for Hispanic, 73% for African American, and 81% for Asian students.
+The Rochester School District posted graduation rates of 67% for both Hispanic and white students, 73% for African American, and 84% for Asian students.

 Why do these disparities exist?